krrrcks/krrrcks.github.io-old/source/_posts/2014-07-24-datetime-conversion-can-be-tricky.markdown

 ---

-I wrote a small Lisp application and a JavaScript client gets some date from that application.
+I wrote a small Lisp application and a JavaScript client gets some data from that application.
 All time stamps are returned as "Lisp" time stamps, i.e. an integer with seconds where zero equals Jan 01 1900.